Varogkorn/Arduino-HomeKit-ESP8266/README.md

 ## Usage

+1. Add Src file to Arduino IDE Library
+	- Download This project in ZIP
+	- Arduino IDE program
+	- On toolbar click Sketch -----> Include Library -----> Add .ZIP Library
+	- Select file from Download and You good to go.

-1. Define your accessory in a .c file to enjoy the  convenient "Macro" style declaration.
+2. Define your accessory in a .c file to enjoy the  convenient "Macro" style declaration.
 You can also define your accessory in a .ino file using C++ code.
 	```C
 		homekit_accessory_t *accessories[] = ...
 		homekit_server_config_t config = {